 From Koh Samui to Bangkok by Ferry, Bus and Train

 Even so, there are plenty of advantages to traveling by ferry, bus and train.
 Firstly, you can buy a joint ticket that covers all different segments of the trip.
 Buy your tickets through 12Go and it’s really easy; far more simple than trying to buy all the tickets separately.
 You’ll depart from Na Thon on Koh Samui, traveling with Lomprayah on their high-speed catamaran.
 Once on the mainland you’ll transfer by bus to Surat Thani Train Station – the transfer is included in the ticket so this is all taken care of for you.
 Then, early evening, the train leaves Surat Thani to go to Bangkok.
 Traveling overnight means you’ll get to see some scenery before it gets dark, and again in the morning after dawn, but the good thing is that you’ll be traveling on a sleeper train so you should be able to get some sleep.
 There are two options: a 1st class sleeper or a 2nd class sleeper.
 2nd class is less private whereas 1st class you’ll be in a small cabin with your own wash basin.
-The train arrives at Bangkok’s Hua Lamphong Station around 6:30am so you’ll be there early and ready for the day ahead!
+The train arrives at Bangkok’s new Krung Thep Aphiwat Central Terminal around 7:00 am so you’ll be there early and ready for the day ahead!

 By Bus and Ferry from Koh Samui to Bangkok